digiKam features a light table in a separate window to easily compare images. It works with all supported image formats including RAW files.

 From the thumbbar drag & drop images to the left and right comparison pane below.
 A little arrow will indicate which copy is shown in which pane.
-If you choose Synchronize Preview from the toolbar, any zoom and panning in one window will be synchronously executed in the other pane, so that you can compare the same areas of two images.
+If you choose Synchronize from the toolbar, any zoom and panning in one window will be synchronously executed in the other pane, so that you can compare the same areas of two images.

 Another mode is better suited for quickly culling from a series of images.
-If you choose Navigate by Pair from the toolbar, the first two images will be automatically inserted into the comparison panes.
+If you choose By Pair from the toolbar, the first two images will be automatically inserted into the comparison panes.
 Click on any thumbnail to make it the left side preview, the adjacent thumbnail to the right will be inserted into the right pane.
 That make it easy to sift through a series of similar images.

 Of course, the usual delete actions work from the light table directly as well as → (F4)